project-oak/oak/README.md

 retrieved in sufficiently anonymized form in subsequent invocations by other clients.

+## Oak Application

+An **Oak Application** is a set of Oak Nodes running within the same enclave, and connected by unidirectional channels.
+The connectivity graph is specified as part of an [Application Configuration](/oak/proto/manager.proto) and is immutable once an application is running.

+An Oak Application may have one or more entry points from which it can be invoked by clients over a gRPC connection.

+Once a new Oak Application is initialized and its endpoint available, clients may connect to it using individually end-to-end encrypted, authenticated and attested channels.
+The remote attestation process proves to the client that the remote enclave is indeed running a genuine Oak VM and will therefore obey the policies set on the Oak Node; the Oak VM itself may then optionally prove additional details about the Oak Module and its properties, which may require reasoning about its internal structure.

 ## Oak Manager

-The **Oak Manager** creates Oak Nodes running within a platform provider.
-Note that the Oak Manager is not part of the TCB: the actual trusted attestation only happens between client and the Oak Node running in the enclave at execution time.
+The **Oak Manager** creates Oak Applications running within a platform provider.

+Note that the Oak Manager is not part of the TCB: the actual trusted attestation only happens between client and the Oak Application running in the enclave at execution time.
-A node creation request contains the Oak Module and the policies to run as part of the newly created Oak Node.

-In response to the request, the Oak Manager sends back to the caller details about the gRPC endpoint of the newly created Oak Node, initialized with the Oak Module and policy configuration specified in the request.
+In response to an application creation request, the Oak Manager sends back to the caller details about the gRPC endpoint of the newly created Oak Application, initialized with the application configuration specified in the request.

-The following sequence diagram shows a basic flow of requests between a client, the Oak Manager and an Oak Node.
+The following sequence diagram shows a basic flow of requests between a client, the Oak Manager and an Oak Application.

 <!-- From (Google-internal): http://go/sequencediagram/view/5170404486283264 -->
 <img src="docs/BasicFlow.png" width="850">